 My second greatest pleasure in teaching is creating courses, or remodeling existing courses, to tailor them to the needs of students taking the course.
 Since taking up my current position at Rhodes in Fall 2005, I have been able to work with Christopher Seaton on redesigning the Applied Calculus course in such a way that student learn the elements of calculus through a series of mathematical modeling projects.
 At Rhodes, I have taught courses in statistics, probability and calculus.
 I have also worked with students on studies related to data-mining, time series, and numerical analysis.

-In addition to my teaching duties, I am the director of the Math Support Center (MSC).
-The MSC is an academic support center where students assist their peers who are taking lower-level math courses.
-As part of my work as director, I have developed courses in math education that help the students working in the MSC develop their teaching skills.
+In addition to my teaching duties, I am the director of the Mathematical and Computational Reasoning center (MCRC).
+The MCRC is an academic support center where students assist their peers who are taking lower-level math courses.
+As part of my work as director, I have developed courses in math education that help the students working in the MCRC develop their teaching skills.

 I have been very fortunate to have obtained experience working in a wide range of educational institutions in several different countries.
 I am a native of Britain and received all my education and training in the United Kingdom.
 I started my career as a secondary school (a school for pupils between the ages of 11 and 18) teacher, and my first appointment after finishing my professional training was in a secondary school in Chitipa, Malawi.
 Upon returning to the United Kingdom, I taught in an English secondary school for two years.
 Since then my teaching has been in higher education.
 I have held short-term appointments at Heriot-Watt University (Edinburgh, Scotland) and the National University of Ireland at Galway (Ireland) before returning to Africa to work at Bindura University of Science Education in Zimbabwe.